 Update: Coach Wade was voted off Survivor last night.
 Jeff Probst has a good take on Coach and an interview with him at the end of the article.
+Wade is certainly a character but he's funny overall and doesn't want to do any harm.
+He was a women's soccer coach.

 So I watched the first few episdoes of Survivor last night via On Demand.
 The show takes place in the 120 degree heat of the Brazilian Highlands this year and there's a cast member who has a background in soccer, as a coach.